joakimk/minimapper/README.md

 `entity_for` returns nil for nil.

-It takes an optional second argument if you want a different entity class than the mapper's:
+`entity_for` and `entities_for` take an optional second argument if you want a different entity class than the mapper's:

 ```
 class ProjectMapper < Minimapper::AR